REStud/data-editor/after.md

 ## Uploading the first version of your replication package

 1. Package all your files with their full directory structure in a ZIP archive.
 Please do not use any other archive format and do not compress files within the ZIP archive.
 Remove extraneous hidden files (the most frequent: __MACOSX directories and .git directories)
-2. Please leave the README outside the zip file.
-This will facilitate inspection of the package's features, improve transpacency and clarity that allow ourputs to be examined when needed to support evaluation and reuse.
+2. Please leave the README outside the ZIP file.
+This makes it easier to inspect the package, improves transparency, and allows the contents to be reviewed when needed to support evaluation and reuse.
 3. You need a Zenodo account to publish your files.
 [Sign up](https://zenodo.org/signup/) if you do not have one yet.
    ![]({{ site.baseurl }}/assets/img/zenodo/before-login.png)
 4. Create a [new Zenodo entry](https://zenodo.org/deposit/new?c=restud-replication) for your replication package.
 Make sure to use this link so that the Review receives your package once you are finished.